RailsGirlsCPH/mentor-mentee-platform/server/README.md

 '/api/v1/api_users/#{api_user_id}/'
 ```

-The substitution of #{api_user_id} will only work with doulble quotes in ruby files.
+The substitution of #{api_user_id} will only work with double quotes in ruby files.

+Further information can be found at: http://ruby-for-beginners.rubymonstas.org/bonus/string_interpolation.html

 ## Deployment